How To Test Dog Blood Sugar At Home

 If your pet’s diabetes is well-controlled, home blood glucose monitoring can be used to check the blood glucose on an as-needed basis or fine-tune the control.
 A blood glucose test can be performed at any time, swiftly and conveniently.
 If your pet’s diabetes is difficult to control, home blood glucose monitoring can provide the information necessary for your veterinarian to make proper insulin therapy modifications.

-ALSO READ : 3 Best Dog Clippers For Thick Hair
+ALSO READ : 3 Best Dog Nail Clippers for Thick Nails

 Blood Sample Collection and Testing